HomeEssential tips for successful co-parentingDivorce & Family LawEssential tips for successful co-parenting

 By having regular meetings, you can discuss the children’s needs and solve any problems that may have arisen early on.
 Keep the meeting limited to a maximum of 30 minutes and only focus on the issues concerning the children’s wellbeing and welfare.

-Develop a co parenting plan.
+Develop a parenting plan.

-A co parenting plan should address:
+A parenting plan should address:

 • contact arrangements to include where the children will be staying at weekends and holidays, handovers, travel arrangements, and exceptions for special occasions.